ermader/RasterSamplingTools/FontDatabase.md

 **Notes:**
 * Only one of *ps_name*, *family_name* or *full_name* should be given.
-* The per-font objects will be searched in the order in which they are given in the file, so they should be listed from most-specific to lest-specific.
+* The per-font objects will be searched in the order in which they are given in the file, so they should be listed from most-specific to least-specific.
 ### Example per-font objects:
     {
     "ps_name": "AyresRoyal",